CTSRD-CHERI/cheribuild/README.md

 # `cheribuild.py` - A script to build CHERI-related software (**requires Python 3.5.2+**)

 This script automates all the steps required to build various [CHERI](http://www.chericpu.com)-related software.
-For example `cheribuild.py [options] sdk` will create a SDK that can be used to compile software for the CHERI CPU and `cheribuild.py [options] run-riscv64-purecap` will start an instance of [CheriBSD](https://github.com/CTSRD-CHERI/cheribsd) built for RISC-V in [QEMU](https://github.com/CTSRD-CHERI/qemu).
+For example `cheribuild.py [options] sdk` will create an SDK that can be used to compile software for the CHERI CPU and `cheribuild.py [options] run-riscv64-purecap` will start an instance of [CheriBSD](https://github.com/CTSRD-CHERI/cheribsd) built for RISC-V in [QEMU](https://github.com/CTSRD-CHERI/qemu).